 January 2018: Presentation about Flax to an audience of 78 people at Livsreise, the Norwegian Heritage Center in Stoughton, WI.

-February 2018: presentation of the project as part of the annual fiber celebration at the Chippewa Valley Museum, Eau Claire, WI, and a one-day workshop at our local school via our community education program.
+February 2018: presentation of the project as part of the annual fiber celebration at the Chippewa Valley Museum, Eau Claire, WI, and a one-day workshop at our local school via our community education program (my 15-year-old daughter also presented the project to her high school class).

-April 2018: Presentation of the project to multiple groups at UW-Madison, with Mary Hark.
+April 2018: Presentation of the project to multiple groups at UW-Madison, with Mary Hark (presented to Mary’s classes, and gave a speech to an audience from the School of Human Ecology and Engineering departments).

-May 2018: the project will be presented at the 21st annual Shepherds Harvest Festival
+May 2018: Presented the project at the 21st annual Shepherds Harvest Festival in Lake Elmo, MN

-July 2018: the project will be presented at the Stockholm Art Fair and at Nordic Fest in Decorah, IA.
+July 2018: the project was presented at the Stockholm Art Fair, Stockholm, WI.

-August 2018: Andrea will be teaching a flax class at the Vesterheim Museum in Decorah IA, which will include a presentation of the SARE project.
+August 2018: Flax class taught at the Vesterheim Museum in Decorah IA, which included a presentation of the SARE project.

-September 2018: The project will be presented at the Laura Ingalls Wilder Days festival in Pepin, Wisconsin.
+September 2018: The project was presented at the Laura Ingalls Wilder Days festival in Pepin, Wisconsin.

-October 2018: The project will be presented at the regional Fall Art Tour and the North Star Farm Tour.
+October 2018: The project was presented at the regional Fall Art Tour and the North Star Farm Tour.

-In 2018 we will document the project at each of our sites in a similar manner to 2017, with field signage, information on our websites and social media, and one-on-one interactions with visitors to our sites.
-Additional outreach and education activities are being scheduled for 2018.
-These listings represent formal presentations of the project already completed or scheduled.
-Many hundreds of informal interactions and conversations about the SARE grant have taken place to date.
+In 2018 we documented the project at each of our sites in a similar manner to 2017, with field signage, information on our websites and social media, and one-on-one interactions with visitors to our sites.
+These listings represent formal presentations of the project.
+Many hundreds of informal interactions and conversations about the SARE grant took place over the course of the project.
 Our posts about the project on the Black Cat Farmstead Facebook page routinely engage 500+ people.

-At the halfway mark in the project, we are taking stock of what we’ve learned.
+At the conclusion of this project, we are taking stock of what we’ve learned.
 We successfully grew and harvested a beautiful crop of textile flax.
-The depth of experience Ted and Robbi bring to the project was key to the success of our harvest in 2017.
+The depth of experience Ted and Robbi brought to the project was key to the success of our harvest in 2017 and 2018.
 The amount of handwork the flax required was significantly more than expected because we were not able to mechanically harvest our crop, and had to rely instead on hand labor to manually pull the flax, as people have done for millennia.
-In 2018, we plan to be more proactive about recruiting community assistance to bring the crop in when it is ready to harvest.
-Taproot’s machinery is beginning to overcome the technological hurdles which have held back small-scale flax production, but in many ways, the work we did in Canada simply opens the door to new questions and challenges in all aspects of production of local textile fibers.
+Taproot’s machinery is beginning to overcome the technological hurdles which have held back small-scale flax production, but in many ways, the work we did in Wisconsin and Canada simply opens the door to new questions and challenges in all aspects of production of local textile fibers.

 Given the rapidly changing political climate regarding another textile fiber suitable for growing in our region, we strongly recommend that additional study take place using Taproot’s processing machinery for another bast fiber: Hemp.
 During our trip to Nova Scotia, we learned that Taproot’s processing machinery has been successfully tested on hemp fiber for textile use.
 Now that Wisconsin and other states have begun permitting the growing of industrial hemp for textile and other uses, Taproot’s equipment could be very helpful to researchers working with hemp.